neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 quite some time now and sophisticated solutions taking advantage of AOP exist.
 FLOW3's AOP framework allows you to use of the most popular AOP techniques in your own PHP application.
-In contrast to other approaches it doesn't require any special PHP extensions, additional compile steps or modification of the target code – and it's a breeze to configure.
+In contrast to other approaches it doesn't require any special PHP extensions or manual compile steps – and it's a breeze to configure.

 .. tip::
 	In case you are unsure about some terms used in this introduction or later